midnqp/alhamd-vanilla/README.md

 # `Specifications`
-Websites/softwares built using this framework will
+Websites/softwares built using `midnqp/frameworkless` will
 - Serve enormous amount of requests
 - __React-like minimal DOM manipulation__, to prevent reload of webpage
 - Reuse UI components